CognitiveJ/cognitivej/README.md

 ### Concrete Examples

+Check `examples.Examples` in test for all those examples listed below.

 #### Face – Detect

 It can detect faces from within an image and return the results as a collection